How To Get Into Photography 2023: Top Full Guide

 Nothing is better than hearing from someone who has been there.
 While books and courses are wonderful, the advice and motivation that you get from professionals are invaluable.

-Although it might seem scary to ask for help, especially if your confidence and experience are low, you will be amazed at their willingness to help you.
+Although it may seem intimidating to ask for assistance, especially if your confidence and expertise are lacking, you will be astonished by their readiness to assist you.

 Mentorship could be as simple as a monthly meeting to discuss your portfolio and exchange emails if you have any questions.
 It can also include a tag-along to a photoshoot.